mui/material-ui/docs/data/base/getting-started/customization/customization.md

 }
 ```

+See our [Working with Tailwind CSS guide](/base/guides/working-with-tailwind-css/) for more information about integrating MUI Base and Tailwind CSS.

 ### Styled components

 If you use a CSS-in-JS solution with a styled-components-like API (such as MUI System or Emotion), it's the most convenient to provide the styled subcomponents using the [`slots` prop](#overriding-subcomponent-slots), as shown in the [demo above](#overriding-subcomponent-slots).